 The guidelines do not take precedence over mandatory provisions under applicable employment regulation or collective agreements.
 They are also not applicable to agreements already signed.

-Information about SCA´s current guidelines for remuneration to senior executives, the application of the current guidelines and the costs for the remuneration to senior executives is covered in note C3.
+Information about SCA´s current guidelines for remuneration to senior executives, the application of the current guidelines and the company’s costs for remuneration to senior executives is covered in note C3 of the company’s annual report.